 The museum's thoughtful, discreet modern design plays to that principle by gracefully merging architecture with the natural environment, offering visitors an immersive way to experience art as they wander through sun-dappled rooms and meander along beautifully landscaped forest paths, while the seasons provide an ever-changing backdrop.
 The museum's low, horizontal buildings are connected by glass hallways, a cafe opens out to the sea breeze, and gentle landscaping invites visitors to take off on a treasure hunt, stumbling upon hidden sculptures and playful elements (a long, bumpy slide is a favorite) along the way.

-If you find yourself in Copenhagen or thereabouts, it's a can't-miss experience.
+If you find yourself in Copenhagen or thereabouts, be sure to carve out some time for Louisiana.
+It's a can't-miss experience.

 Getting there from Copenhagen:

 Check out the outbound and return DSB train timetables from central Copenhagen (Kobenhavn H), Osterport, or Norreport stations to Humlebaek Station.
 The ride takes about 35 minutes.
 From there, it's a ten minute walk through a quiet residential area to get to Louisiana.
 There will be signage and likely other museum-goers walking in its direction, but I always like to have a screen shot of the walking route on my phone just in case.
 The museum opens at 11AM, and I highly recommend getting there close to opening so that you can take advantage of a full day (you might never want to leave).
 There is a lovely cafe on site for lunch, but it can get very crowded, especially on a nice day, so eat a decent breakfast before heading out in case you don't want to bother.